Skip to main content

 Observatory Status

 Collins Observatory is normally open on CLEAR, or MOSTLY CLEAR Mondays from 7-10 PM, or later depending upon the time of sunset.
-We’re open during the school year from September to the beginning of May, and are closed on school holidays, when the school is on vacation, mandated closings, and during the summer.
+We’re open during the school year from September to May, and are closed on school holidays, when the school is on vacation, mandated closings, and during the summer.
 It is also available for special group visits during the year when feasible.

 Please call the observatory at 978-542-6452, if you’re coming from a distance, as the weather is a bit unstable this close to the ocean.